Washington

 The math.
 New affordable homes are expensive and slow, but they are the only lever that ends the shortage rather than managing it, and every household held in place meanwhile is one that does not need a far costlier new unit, or a shelter bed, tomorrow.

-The causal evidence here is unusually clean.
-Using eviction cases assigned at random to harsher or more lenient judges, economists at Notre Dame, Yale, and the Federal Reserve, drawing on restricted U.S. Census Bureau records, isolated what an eviction itself does: in the two years after, it raises the chance of entering a homeless shelter more than threefold, cuts earnings about 14%, and damages credit and health (Collinson et al., Quarterly Journal of Economics, 2024).
-Eviction is a cause of hardship, not merely a symptom of it — and a documented on-ramp to homelessness.
+The causal evidence on the consequences of eviction is unusually substantial.
+Using eviction cases assigned at random to harsher or more lenient judges, economists at Notre Dame, Yale, and the Federal Reserve, drawing on restricted U.S. Census Bureau records, found that in the two years after an eviction, a person is more than three times as likely to enter a homeless shelter, earns about 14% less, and suffers damage to their credit and health (Collinson et al., Quarterly Journal of Economics, 2024).
+Eviction is a cause of hardship, not just a symptom of it, and a documented path to homelessness.

-That is why the arithmetic favors prevention.
-Averting one instance of homelessness through emergency help costs on the order of $10,000 per household (Evans, Sullivan & Wallskog, Science, 2016), while a person who becomes chronically homeless costs the public roughly $35,000 a year in shelter, hospital, and jail costs (National Alliance to End Homelessness).
-One careful study puts the return on prevention at about $2.47 for every $1 spent (Phillips & Sullivan, Santa Clara County randomized trial, 2023).
-A completed eviction doesn't erase that cost; it moves it downstream, to a shelter bed, an emergency room, or a classroom a child changes mid-year, and the landlord still isn't paid.
+That's why prevention is the smart economic investment.
+Averting one instance of homelessness through emergency help costs roughly $10,000 per household (Evans, Sullivan & Wallskog, Science, 2016).
+By comparison, a single chronically homeless person costs the public about $35,000 a year in shelter, hospital, and jail expenses (National Alliance to End Homelessness).
+One careful study found that every $1 spent on prevention returns about $2.47 (Phillips & Sullivan, Santa Clara County randomized trial, 2023).
+A completed eviction doesn't erase that cost; it moves it downstream, to a shelter bed, emergency room, or classroom a child changes mid-year.
+And the landlord still isn't paid.

-Two of the tools that bent the curve are no longer operating.
-Washington's statewide pre-filing mediation program ended in July 2023, and the federal emergency rental aid that held filings down has been spent.
-With those supports gone and filings near record highs, restoring prevention is both the most effective step and the cheapest.
+The problem: two of the tools that worked are now gone.
+Washington's statewide pre-filing mediation program ended in July 2023, and the federal emergency rental aid that kept filings down has run out.
+With those supports gone and filings near record highs, restoring prevention is the most effective and cheapest step.

 Federal support is also uncertain.
-As of June 8, 2026, HUD has proposed, but not finalized, a rule that would let housing agencies place work requirements and two-year time limits on rental assistance (the public comment period closed May 1, 2026), and the pandemic-era Emergency Housing Voucher program is winding down with no permanent replacement; a proposed FY2027 federal budget would also cut HUD funding (Congressional Research Service), though Congress has not adopted it.
-A time limit or work test moves a household toward independence only if there is housing it can afford once the aid ends, and the evidence shows there usually is not: the affected households are working-age and low-income, many already working, market rents already run above what they earn, and the lowest-cost homes are roughly 183,000 short (NLIHC, The Gap).
-Ending assistance in that setting tends to produce eviction, not self-sufficiency.
-For Washington, the lesson is that it cannot count on current federal support holding, which makes the state levers above matter all the more.
+As of June 8, 2026, HUD proposed, but has not finalized, a rule that would let housing agencies attach work requirements and two-year time limits to rental assistance.
+The pandemic-era Emergency Housing Voucher program program is winding down with no permanent replacement, and a proposed FY2027 federal budget would cut HUD funding (Congressional Research Service), though Congress hasn't adopted it.
+The logic of time limits is that they nudge people toward independence, but that only works if there's housing a household can afford once the aid stops.
+The evidence shows there usually is not: these households are mostly working-age and low-income, many already working, market rents already exceed what they earn, and Washington is short roughly 183,000 of its lowest-cost homes (NLIHC, The Gap).
+Ending assistance in these conditions tends to cause eviction, not self-sufficiency.
+For Washington, the lesson is simple: the state cannot assume federal support will hold, which makes the state eviction levers above matter even more.
 The wider tract-by-tract picture is in ERN's Housing Precarity Risk Model; the drivers, in the eviction-determinants report.

 Figure 5 Evidence-based interventions that have measurably reduced eviction filings or their downstream harms, ordered by documented effect, landlord-aligned levers first. ern · policy review · 2026